 The community boat building project is a Dragon Zone Canada150 project, developed to inspire and strengthen our connections as Canadians, and to produce a lasting legacy of the Canada150 spirit well after this important milestone year is over.

-The war canoe boatbuilding project will directly benefit the local communities who will take part in the design, building, and use of three C15 Canoes.
-The three war canoes will be built from the ground up in Vancouver, Burnaby and Richmond.
+The C15 Racing Canoe boatbuilding project will directly benefit the local communities who will take part in the design, building, and use of three C15 Canoes.
+The three C15 Racing Canoes will be built from the ground up in Vancouver, Burnaby and Richmond.
 Participants will gain work experience in woodworking, restoration, varnishing, painting, power tool operation and teamwork.

 Come down and visit us and see the magic emerging as our builders bring to life a 30 foot racing canoe.